DoctorWkt/acwj/26_Prototypes/Readme.md

 ## Conclusion and What's Next

 In the next part of our compiler writing journey, I'll follow up on a comment above and improve the testing of our compiler's functionality.
+[Next step](../27_Testing_Errors/Readme.md)